-- ☐ Using your camera along with EPSON Photo!3 software.
-For software installation instructions, see the EPSON Photo!3 User's Guide. - ☐ Using the Direct Print to print photos.
-For more information see Chapter 4, "Using Direct Print to Print Photos".

-☐ By inserting your card into your computer's memory card slot directly or PCMCIA adapter.
-To use the PCMCIA adapter with your CompactFlash Card, see "Installing a CompactFlash Card into your computer" on page 5-2.
+- □ Using your camera along with EPSON Photo!3 software.
+For software installation instructions, see the EPSON Photo!3 User's Guide. - By inserting your card into your computer's memory card slot directly or with a PCMCIA adapter.
+To use the memory card, see "Installing a memory card into your computer" on page 6-2.